thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 #### Persist device state to telemetry (Cassandra)

-Great improvement for performance is to persist device state to Cassandra telemetry.
+Great improvement for performance is to persist **device state to Cassandra telemetry**.

 ```yaml
       PERSIST_STATE_TO_TELEMETRY: "true" # Persist device state to the Cassandra.
 Default is false (Postgres, as device server_scope attributes)